alexander-marquardt/lexalink/README.md

 LexaLink platform for social network and dating websites
 =============

-LexaLink is a free and open-source platform for quickly deploying social networking and dating websites.
+LexaLink is a free and open-source platform for quickly deploying social networking and dating websites on the Google App Engine.

 Documentation and Installation Instructions
 -------------------------------------------